freeeyes/PSS/Doc/English/Install.md

 > `*        hard    noproc  10000`
 > `*        soft    nofile  10000`
 > `*        hard    nofile  10000`
-## (2) PSS compilation and installation ( Linux, for example, windows itself please install v2015, the program has a special engineering file, open the compilation )
+## (2) PSS compilation and installation ( Linux, for example, Windows please use CMake command to generate the project directly, the program has a special engineering file, open the compilation )
 > download PSS and unzip it under the pureness scope server / Linux _ bin path.
 > first set the script run permissions
 > `chmod 775 runlinuxmpc.sh`